benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

 - So ISR has all the same advantages and disadvantages as SSG
-  - The huge difference is that the HTML can actually update w/o requiring a rebuild
+  - The huge difference is that the HTML can actually **update w/o requiring a rebuild**
-- Maybe for the product details page we want the stock state to always be up-to-date...
+- Maybe for the PDP we want the size availability to always be up-to-date...
-  - so we still request that in the browser
+  - so we still make that API call in the browser for every page request
-  - So if we're ok with the price or the related products to be stale for our cache time...
+- But if we're ok with the price or the related products to be stale for a bit...
-  - We could pre-render those without having to update the API in the browser providing a better UX
+  - We could pre-render those without having to call the API in the browser
+  - Then once the cache expired we'd get the a **new pre-rendered page** w/ updated data
+  - This provides a faster UX
-  - We could even change the title & imagery regularly too
+- If the data or imagery changed, those would get updated too
 - Like static-site generation, ISR works best for pages that are the same for everyone...
-  - but they have data that needs to update regularly
+  - but the difference is the data frequency needs
-- Best for pages that are the same for everyone but need to update regularly
+- ISR is best for pages that are the same for everyone but need to update regularly
   - I'm thinking of headless CMS pages where UI changes can be hands-off by Engineering
   - Or semi-static product listings & pages
-  - They need to be able to update, but they aren't changing on every request either
+  - They need to be able to update, but they aren't different on every request either

 =====
 <!-- .slide: data-background="url(../../img/nextjs/mockups-hal-gatewood-weRQAu9TA-A-unsplash.jpg) no-repeat top" data-background-size="cover" -->